Victkhur/Rust-X-CPE-Internship/Week_1/Day_2.md

 # Day 2 Rust
 Today I will be creating my first code, compiling and running the code.
-I aslo learn variables in rust
+I also learn variables in rust
 # Creating a New Project Using Cargo
 1. Open your terminal.
 2. Navigate to the directory where you want to create the new project.